trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 #
 <h1 align="center"><b><i>Install Unbound</b></i> </h1>

-`RECOMMENDED:`Before installing other DNS resolvers, it is a good idea to turn off <a href="https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html"><b>systemd-resolved</b></a> DNSStubListener(<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/issues/27"><b>issue#27</b></a>).
+`RECOMMENDED:` Before installing other DNS resolvers, it is a good idea to turn off <a href="https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html"><b>systemd-resolved</b></a> DNSStubListener(<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/issues/27"><b>issue#27</b></a>).

+`OPTIONAL:` Installing via the package manager is the easiest option with automatic updates and stable versions.
+The downside is that it can be outdated for some distributions or not have all the compile-time options included that you want.
+Building and compiling Unbound yourself ensures that you have the latest version and all the compile-time options you desire[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Build-Unbound-from-source"><b>click here</b></a>].

-Run the following command in terminal:
+For the version from package manager, run the following command in terminal:
 ```
 sudo apt install unbound -y
 ```
 For recursively querying a host that is not cached as an address, the resolver needs to start at the top of the server tree and query the root servers, to know where to go for the top level domain for the address being queried.
-Unbound comes with default built-in hints.
+Unbound comes with default built-in hints.<br>Download latest:
 ```
 wget -O root.hints https://www.internic.net/domain/named.root && sudo mv root.hints /var/lib/unbound/
 ```